NectaFi/necta-app/README.md

 </a>

 <p align="center">
-   Necta automates and optimizes your stablecoin yield strategies across DeFi protocols.
+   Necta automates and optimizes your stablecoin yield strategies across multiple DeFi protocols.
 Maximize returns with no manual tracking – fully on-chain and self-custodial.
 </p>

  <!-- <p align="center">